homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/CONTRIBUTING.md

 ```

 ### Increase version number
-Since you are introducing new changes which would find their way into the next release, you need to increase the version number in the `package.json` and `package-lock.json` files.
+Since you are introducing new changes which would find their way into the next release, you can increase the version number in the `package.json` and `package-lock.json` files.

 Preferably, use the following commands rather than editing the files manually: